-- Chronic nasal congestion from allergy leads to mouth breathing, putting some people at greater predisposition to snoring, sleep apnea, poor restorative sleep, and poor tolerance of the CPAP (continuous positive airway pressure) machine used to treat sleep apnea.
-Allergies and nasal congestion can make it difficult to evaluate and treat sleep apnea because of the limited air flow through the nose.
+- Chronic nasal congestion from allergy leads to mouth breathing, putting some people at a greater predisposition to snoring, sleep apnea, poor restorative sleep, and poor tolerance of the CPAP (continuous positive airway pressure) machine used to treat sleep apnea.
+Allergies and nasal congestion can make it difficult to evaluate and treat sleep apnea because of the limited airflow through the nose.

-- Patients with recurrent sinusitis may have difficulty identifying whether the cause of congestion is an anatomic issue which may need surgical repair like a deviated septum, acute allergies, or both.
-Treating allergy may negate the need for a sinus surgery.
+- Patients with recurrent sinusitis may have difficulty identifying whether the cause of congestion is an anatomic issue that may need surgical repairs like a deviated septum, acute allergies, or both.
+Treating allergies may negate the need for sinus surgery.

-- Optimizing control of seasonal and perennial allergies reduces the frequency and severity of upper respiratory infection, including ear, throat, and sinus infections.
+- Optimizing control of seasonal and perennial allergies reduces the frequency and severity of upper respiratory infections, including ear, throat, and sinus infections.

 Getting Help With Allergies

-An ENT doctor can help you manage your allergies in several different ways, with many proactive/preventative approaches that will help you determine an accurate diagnosis and manage your allergy symptoms:
+An ENT doctor with a specialization in allergy, asthma, and immunology can help you manage your allergies in several different ways.
+There are many proactive/preventative approaches that will help you determine an accurate diagnosis and manage your allergy symptoms:

-- A clinical history and exam can help your doctor better understand your symptoms and their cause
+- Clinical history and exam can help your doctor better understand your symptoms and their cause

 - A sinus CT scan can help your doctor rule out anatomic or structural causes of your symptoms